verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

                       secretName: jaeger-secret
 ```

-### Enabling Service Performance Monitoring experimental feature
+### Enable the Service Performance Monitoring experimental feature

-To enable Jaeger [Service Performance Monitoring](https://www.jaegertracing.io/docs/latest/spm/) experimental feature in
+To enable the Jaeger [Service Performance Monitoring](https://www.jaegertracing.io/docs/latest/spm/) experimental
-the default Jaeger instance created by Verrazzano, use the following Verrazzano custom resource.
+feature in the default Jaeger instance created by Verrazzano, use the following Verrazzano custom resource.
 Verrazzano
-automatically sets `jaeger.spec.query.options.prometheus.server-url` to the Prometheus server URL managed by Verrazzano
+sets `jaeger.spec.query.options.prometheus.server-url` to the Prometheus server URL managed by Verrazzano, if it exists.
-if any.

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1